Summer Fly Fishing Gear You Never Knew You Needed

 Protect Your Tech

 Summer wet wading doesn’t mean your phone has to wade with you.
 Although some phones are waterproof these days, many aren’t.
-Simms makes a Waterproof Tech Pouch to protect your phone from rain, water, and wading.
-A practical slim design means you can carry this pouch around your neck or in your pack to protect a phone, fishing license, and more.
-We’re such big fans of the Waterproof Tech Pouch, in fact, that some of us use it ourselves here at Trident.
+Fishpond makes a Thunderhead Submersible Pouch to protect important items from rain, water, and wading.
+A practical slim design means you can carry this pouch to protect a phone, fishing license, flies, wallet, and more.
+We’re such big fans of the Thunderhead Pouch, in fact, that some of us use it ourselves here at Trident.
 If you have questions about the pouch give us a call and ask for Riley.

 Shield the Sun

 Clothing is also very important during the summer months.
 A lightweight, long-sleeved, quick-dry shirt offers the most comfort and protection in the high sun.
-Simms makes a huge line of sun shirts including the Tricomp Cool Longsleeve Shirt, a shirt made specifically for wet wading in warm weather.
+Simms makes a huge line of sun shirts including the Guide Fishing Shirt, a shirt made specifically for wet wading in warm weather.
 I’ve worn this shirt in the summer months and it’s incredibly comfortable, functional, and stylish.

 Pants and shorts also help shield the sun and act as a layer between you and the water you’re wading in (if you choose to wet wade).
 Again, Simms has a huge line of quick-dry shorts and pants that are protective without being too bulky/heavy.
 Check out the Simms pants/shorts collection here.